Personal Finance Statistics for 2026

 (GoBankingRates)

-The numbers for older millennials, aged 35-43 are even worse, with 42% having less than $100 in savings last year.
+The numbers for older millennials, aged 35-43, were slightly worse, with 42% having less than $100 in savings last year.

-Only 24% of millennials show signs of at least basic financial literacy.
+Only 24% of millennials showed signs of at least basic financial literacy in 2025.

 (National Endowment for Financial Education)